Lincoln (film): Release

 Lincoln premiered at the New York Film Festival on October 8, 2012.
 It was also screened at the 2012 AFI Film Festival on November 8, 2012.
-Walt Disney Studios Motion Pictures distributed it in North America under its Touchstone Pictures banner, while 20th Century Fox distributed it internationally.
+Walt Disney Studios Motion Pictures distributed the film in North America through the Touchstone Pictures banner, while 20th Century Fox distributed it internationally.
+For its international release, 20th Century Fox added a minute-long introduction with photographs to provide historical context and reference for audiences unfamiliar with the American Civil War.
+For the film's release in Japan, the film was screened with a preamble introduction featuring Spielberg.

 Disney Publishing Worldwide released several companion books and ancillary literature in anticipation of the film, including Lincoln: A Cinematic and Historical Companion and Lincoln: A Spielberg Film – Discover the Story.
 DreamWorks and Google Play released the film's trailer during a Google+ hangout with Spielberg and Joseph Gordon-Levitt on September 13, 2012.
 A teaser trailer was released on September 10, 2012.

-Lincoln was released by Touchstone Home Entertainment on Blu-ray, DVD, and digital download in North America on March 26, 2013.
-Both of the Blu-ray releases included featurettes to accompany this film titled "The Journey to Lincoln", and "A Historic Tapestry: Richmond, Virgina" which discussed the filming of Lincoln by Spielberg in Richmond.
+Lincoln was released by Buena Vista Home Entertainment on Blu-ray, DVD, and digital download in North America on March 26, 2013.
+Both of the Blu-ray releases included featurettes to accompany this film titled The Journey to Lincoln and A Historic Tapestry: Richmond, Virginia, which discussed the filming of Lincoln by Spielberg in Richmond.
 It debuted at No. 1 in Blu-ray and DVD sales in its first week.
-Disney Educational Productions donated DVDs and a teaching guide, Stand Tall: Live Like Lincoln, to more than 37,100 secondary schools in the United States after Spielberg received letters from educators who wished to incorporate the film into their curriculum.
+Disney Educational Productions and Participant donated DVDs and a teaching guide, Stand Tall: Live Like Lincoln, to more than 37,100 secondary schools in the United States, after Spielberg received letters from educators who wished to incorporate the film into their curriculum.

 Reception

 Box office

-Lincoln earned $182,207,973 in North America from 2,293 theaters and $93,085,477 overseas for a total of $275,293,450, well exceeding its $65 million budget.
-The film had a limited opening in 11 theaters with $944,308 and an average of $85,846 per theater.
-It opened at the #15 rank, becoming the highest opening of a film with such a limited release.
-It opened in 1,175 theaters with $21,049,406 and an average of $11,859 per theater.
+Lincoln grossed $182.2 million in North America and $93.9 overseas for a total of $275.3 million, against its $65 million budget.

+The film had a limited opening in eleven theaters with $944,308 and an average of $85,846 per theater.
+It opened at #15, becoming the highest opening of a film with such a limited release.
+It opened in 1,175 theaters with $21 million and an average of $11,859 per theater.
 Disney produced additional prints of the film to accommodate theater demand.